farukalamai/yelp-scraper-scrapy-python/README.md

 #### 4. Input your own link from yelp.com

  - Go to the **data.py** file.
 Insert link form yelp
- - I have added one link in data.py as a sample
+ - I have added one link in data.py as a sample.
+You can insert as many link you want.
 ```bash
       start_urls = [
         # this is the sample url